DruhanShah/Chess-local/README.md

 ## Chess-Board (JavaScript)

 A standard chessboard display that can move pieces with clicks.
 Drag-and-drop implementation is a WIP.
-For the rules, the movement patterns of the pieces, checks, absolute pins, pawn promotion and _en passant_ have been added, but castling is a WIP too.
+For the rules, the movement patterns of the pieces, checks, absolute pins, castling, pawn promotion and _en passant_ have been added.
 Relative pins don't need to be implemented because they are still legal moves, you'll just lose a queen or so.
 Added Checkmate, Stalemate and Threefold Repetition results.
 The game can finally end!
 Draw by 50-move-rule and Insufficient Material are WIPs.
 Also, planning on making 50-move-rule and threefold repetition confirmation a little more efficient.

 ## To-Do List

 - Complete FEN support for the C++ program
-- Castling
 - Draw by 50-Move-Rule
 - Draw by Insufficient Material
 - Not checking every move for Threefold Repetition